easybuilders/easybuild/docs/Installation.rst

 EasyBuild is Python software, so there are a couple of ways to install it.

-We recommend installing EasyBuild using ``pip``, described at :ref:`pip`.
+We recommend installing EasyBuild using ``pip``.
+This method is described at :ref:`pip`.

 It is also possible to install EasyBuild as a module.
 To do this, use the 3-step procedure outlined at :ref:`eb_as_module`.

 Do take into account the required and optional dependencies (see :ref:`requirements` and :ref:`dependencies`).